WhatsOb: An Android app for note-taking during behavioral observations

 I made the website for my previous lab at the Living Links Center for the Advanced Study of Ape and Human Evolution.
-It’s simple and straightforward HTML and CSS from a time before responsive design was a consideration.
+It’s simple and straightforward HTML and CSS from a time before responsive design was much of a thing.

-As an avid rock climber, I also have a friend who recently started a business as a personal trainer and who needed a logo and a website.
-And I got to make those.
-It’s heavily bootstrapped with a few JS and PHP elements here and there.
+As an avid rock climber, I’m part of a climbing shoe resole shop called Peach Cobbler ATL and also have a friend who started a business as a personal trainer and needed a logo and a website.
+Both websites are heavily bootstrapped with a few JS and PHP elements here and there.

 And I built the website you’re on right now with Jekyll and the Minimal Mistakes Theme.
 You can find the code here.